-Yolanda Ogbolu, PhD, RN, CRNP-Neonatal, FNAP, FAAN, explained the importance of social connections during her lecture at the 2022 inaugural UMB Faculty Convocation.
+Yolanda Ogbolu, PhD, NNP, FNAP, FAAN, explained the importance of social connections during her lecture at the 2022 inaugural UMB Faculty Convocation.
 Read Dr. Ogbolu's remarks

 Social Inclusion: The Antidote to Social Isolation